 Of course, his older brothers, Laman and Lemuel, think this is absolutely hilarious.
 “Our brother is a fool,” they say, “for he thinketh that he can build a ship; yea, and he also thinketh that he can cross these great waters.”
 They don’t believe that he had been called to do the Lord’s work, and they do everything they can to get in his way.

 But even this doesn’t faze Nephi.
 He reminds his brothers of all the great miracles the Lord performed on behalf of the Children of Israel—from freeing them from Egypt and parting the Red Sea to providing manna in the wilderness and guiding them to their own promised land—and says,

 Finally convinced, Laman and Lemuel quit murmuring and help Nephi build the boat, following the instructions of the Lord—which, Nephi notes, were not “after the manner of men.”
 The Lord doesn’t give them all of his instructions at once, either.
 Nephi has to return to the mountain time and time again to ask for the next steps.
 At long last, the ship is finished, and they set sail for the Promised Land, where they live happily ever after.

-As I read through this account, the Spirit taught me how to handle situations where the Lord’s work leaves us feeling unqualified, intimidated, or overwhelmed.
+As I read through this account, the Spirit taught me how to handle situations where the Lord’s call to work leaves us feeling unqualified, intimidated, or overwhelmed.